AgataMaria/CSNotes-missed-semester/CSNotes-L6.md

 - `git checkout` let's you switch to any previous node - referenced by hash (long hex string) - or the most recent node on the chosen branch - referenced by branch name
 - **master** is special - by design
 - **origin** is special - by convention
+- `git commit --dry-run` is excellent for those with commitment issues